Regulatory Timeline: Overview

 Distribution and The Insurance Distribution Directive

 In December 2019, in a somewhat unsual combined move, the Bank of England, PRA and FCA issued a joint Consultation Paper on “Building operational resilience: impact tolerances for important business services”.
 The initial Consultation Period was due to close in April 2020, but the onset of the Covid-19 pandemic caused the date to be extended to 1st October 2020.
 That said, the regulator made it fairly clear that it would be using firm’s responses to the pandemic to help inform it’s understanding of the operational resilience within firms and what steps may be required to improve performance.
 The report introduced the concept of ‘Important Business Services’ and ‘Impact Tolerances’.
-ICSR has been discussing the interpretation fo these terms with clients and helping them identify and document their approaches.
+ICSR has been discussing the interpretation of these terms with clients and helping them identify and document their approaches.
 A series of webinars have also been delivered to help firms understand the issues and develop and approach to identifying any issues that may need addressing.
+Co-ordinated Policy Statements were issued by the FCA and PRA on 29th March 2021, with the initial deadline for compliance with the Policy Statement requirements set for 31st March 2022.

 General Insurance Pricing Practices